AhmedEhab-SG/rent-house/README.md

 <div align="center"><img style="width:16%" src="./public/images/red-logo.png"/></div>

-<h1 align="center"> Rent House </h1>
+<h1 align="center"> Rent Home </h1>

 ### About Project:

-#### A full-stack application MVP to Rent House that replicates the core features.
+#### A full-stack application MVP to Rent Home that replicates the core features.
 It allows users to list, discover, and book accommodations for short-term rentals.
 It includes features such as user registration, property listings with descriptions and photos, booking and reservation management.

 ### Made with: